ravisharda/pravega-developer-resources/kubernetes-commands.md

 ## Creating a Azure Kubernetes Service

 You can create the cluster using the Azure portal.
 Here we'll do so using Azure CLI.
+You migth also want to see: [Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure CLI](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough)

 ```
 //Launch powershell as admin.